Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 29. Home Renovations and Insurance

 Did you take a deduction for a home office already?
-If so, any renovations to that part of your home are also deductible, and so is the percentage of your homeowner’s insurance that covers that part of your home.
+If so, business expenses related to any renovations to that part of your home are also deductible, and so is the percentage of your homeowner’s insurance that covers that part of your home.
 Remember, all small business deductions related to home offices only apply if you use part of your home exclusively for business.

 The IRS distinguishes between tools and equipment.
 While you may have to capitalize equipment rather than deducting it in one year, you can deduct tools that aren’t expensive or that have a life of only a year or less.
 And for the IRS, “tools” doesn’t just refer to hammers or screwdrivers; your spatulas and cookie sheets are tools as well.